mailpoet/mailpoet/doc/api_methods/UnsubscribeFromLists.md

 An id or email of an existing subscriber.
 An `\Exception` is thrown when an id or email doesn't match any subscriber.

 ### array `$list_ids` (required)
 An array of list ids.
-An `\Exception` is thrown if any of list ids is invalid.
+An `\Exception` is thrown if any of list ids are invalid.
 In such a case the subscriber remains subscribed to all lists.